cdot/HSAC/README.md

 ### Inventory
 The inventory tab provides a way to quickly look up and find the location of equipment.

-### Nitrox
-The calculations necessary for simple nitrox fills are performed using an ideal gas approximation (there is support for real gas approximation, but it is significantly more complex and makes little difference to the final computations for Nitrox).

 ## Databases